bihorac-LAB/Exposome/Tools/SDOH/Users/User manual.md

 **Note**: If you can directly collect latitude, longitude, or FIPS code information for patients, preparing address information is not required.

 ### Option 2: Coordinates Information
-#### Prepare a CSV file with latitude and longitude information for the patients.
+#### Prepare a folder to save some CSV files with latitude and longitude information for the patients.
 - **Columns**: `latitude`, `longitude`
 - **Example**: